Flashback Friday: The Blue Jays Drive of ’85

 What followed was the beginning of what can only be described as a tragic run by the Blue Jays; they would proceed to lose the ALCS to the Kansas City Royals after having a commanding 3-1 lead over KC going into Game Five.

-While it would have been tremendous to see the Toronto Blue Jays in the World Series in 1985, they proved a lot of the doubters wrong by winning the pennant that year.
+While it would have been tremendous to see the Toronto Blue Jays in the World Series in 1985, they proved a lot of the doubters wrong by winning the pennant nine years after breaking into baseball as an expansion team.
 A core of talented young position players steadied by a solid rotation would get several more chances.

 The 1985 AL East title was just the first of many more historic moments to come for the Toronto Blue Jays.